 Step 1 – Start creating your data streams

 Data mining for small business starts with creating various streams of metrics that you can look into.
 My first and best recommendation for an analytics tool is Google Analytics.
 This amazing tool tracks an incredible variety of data sets, including user behavior and sales on your website.
 It’s easy to set up, and very comprehensive.
 Plus, it gives you a big picture view of your website so that you can better evaluate its performance as a data mining and marketing tool.

 When you start using Google Analytics, ask yourself:

 – Which online channels is my web traffic mostly coming from?

 – Which are my top performing web pages?

-I also recommend mining your financial/accounting data for information.
+I also recommend mining data for revenue and financial information.
 This is an oft-forgotten set of data that is hiding some good nuggets of insight.
 When reviewing your financial data, ask yourself:

 – Who are my biggest customers?

 – What is the lifetime value of my customers?